How is Small Claims Court handling cases during COVID-19?

 - Where there is an outstanding arrest warrant against a person who owes money, called a judgment .

 - Matters that are time sensitive and would result in immediate and serious financial consequences if there were no hearing.

 To request an urgent hearing, email your Form 15A Notice of Motion and Support Affidavit and Form 8A Affidavit of Service to your local Small Claims Court.
 There are rules about what details your email must contain.
 For example, in the body of your email, you must include your court file number and your name.

 Court staff will then review your request.
 They may contact you to ask for more information before deciding whether to approve your request for an urgent hearing.
 If it's approved, you will receive an email with the date of your hearing, how to attend, and a document to give to any responding parties.

 If you don't have email access, you will have to go in person to your local courthouse to make your request for an urgent hearing.

 Motions on notice to other parties

-The court is accepting requests to decide motions on notice.
+The court is accepting requests to schedule motions on notice.
 A motion “on notice” means that you have to the other parties in your case with court documents.
 These documents explain what the motion is about.
 The other parties then have a chance to respond before the judge makes a decision about your motion.

 Examples of a “motion on notice” include motions to set aside noting in default and a motion for the court's permission to extend time to do something.

 Motions without Notice

 The court is accepting requests for motions in writing without notice.
 “In writing” means that you don't have to go to a hearing for the motion.
 The judge makes a decision based on the documents you filed.